 Features: Lake — River/Creek — Views — Wildflowers

+This hike has two trailheads two miles apart, so it's best done with two cars.
 Considering the long drive to the trailhead, you might want to drive up Friday afternoon and hike in 0.8 miles to a beautiful campsite, large enough for a dozen people, just above Monarch Lake (waypoint 065).

 .
 Cross Hell Canyon at 2.1 miles.
-Reach Shelter Rock campsite and the junction with Cascade Creek trail at 3.0 miles.
+Reach Shelter Rock campsite and the junction with Buchanan Pass Trail

-Go up Buchanan Creek and at 5.3 miles reach the Gourd Lake trail junction.
+junction.
 There are several good campsites here.
-Climb 1270 feet in 2.5 miles to Gourd Lake.
+Climb 1,270 feet in 2.5 miles to Gourd Lake.
 There are good campsites on the east side of the lake.
 Continue on the trail around to the north side of the lake and at 8.2 miles the trail leaves the lake and climbs 325 feet in 0.3 miles to a tarn.
 The trail ends at 8.5 miles.

-From Stone Lake hike up to the Irving Hale Pass at 13.1 miles.
+.
+The best campsites are around the outlet of the lake.
+From Stone Lake, descend slightly and then hike up to the Irving Hale Pass at 13.1 miles.
 Descend to the Watanga Lakes trail junction at 14.5 miles.
 Pass a small campsite at 14.9 miles and another small campsite at 16.1 miles.
 Continue down Roaring Fork Creek to the Roaring Fork trailhead at 17.5 miles.

 If you didn't bring two cars you'll have to hike or hitchhike two miles back to the Monarch Lake trailhead.